akamming/Domoticz_VolvoRecharge_Plugin/README.md

 - https://api.volvocars.com/connected-vehicle/v1/vehicles/{vin}/tyres
 - https://developer.volvocars.com/apis/connected-vehicle/endpoints/diagnostics/
 However i noticed that the output values are strings (e.g. fronleft.value for a tyre) which are different thant the docs.
 And since i cannot force to test all values on my car: If anyone can help me on correct documenation, let me know (by reporting an "issue")

+Also could not get https://developer.volvocars.com/apis/connected-vehicle/endpoints/commands/#get-sent-command-details to work.
+The command give me a OK, but doesn't give the correct output... (need this for checking if climatisation is still running)